igorskyflyer/npm-hook/README.md

 <p align="center">
 	🪝 Hooks onto a JavaScript prototype, either extending or changing its <br>
-	behavior or replacing it completely. 👺
+	behavior or replacing it completely 👺
 </p>

 <br>